 Some of our group members & website fans are interested in the potential for paranormal activity at the locations but it's a very small percentage of the massive historical research we do.
-The listings usually start with the founding of the towns & genealogy of those involved, then moves on to the town's heyday, & ends with the buildings, structures, & cemeteries which remain today.
+The listings usually start with the founding of the towns then moves on to their heyday & ends with what physically remains today.
 Reports of ghost stories are included in applicable listings but it's not something we look for to begin with or seek out exclusively.
-We don't do private residence investigations & there's links to traditional paranormal groups that offer investigations free of charge on our Research Resources page.
+We don't do private residence investigations & there's links to traditional paranormal groups which offer investigations free of charge on our Research Resources page.

 This website & our other online pages are a treasure trove of info for history buffs, genealogists, ghost hunters, metal detector enthusiasts, & anyone in Ohio that's looking for different than usual things to check out & do.
-Breaking the state down by counties, we're hoping to eventually have listings & pictures for all 88 of them.
-The towns are categorized into 4 classifications: ghost towns, semi - ghost towns, historical communities, & small towns.
+The towns are categorized into 4 classifications: ghost, semi - ghost, historic, & small towns.
 We prefer to research & explore completely abandoned towns but during our travels over the years we've discovered that almost every town has at least a little bit of a ghost town within it.

 One of the best ways to learn about history is to go where it happened.
 The people that lived in some of the towns are long gone but the stories continue to be told through the buildings & items that were left behind.

 Company Motto & Favorite Quote: "Hold this rope & pull me out if I start screaming."